 The National Institute for Innovation in Manufacturing Biopharmaceuticals (NIIMBL), funded by NIST and matching funds from industry and academia, is a national resource for solving precompetitive problems in manufacturing advanced biologic therapies, and workforce training.
 NIIMBL is part of the Manufacturing USA network.

 The NIST Biomanufacturing Initiative supports development and manufacturing of biopharmaceuticals.
 NIST reference materials and data are used to verify and improve methods for quality control, and evaluate the performance of new analytical methods and manufacturing technologies, accelerating innovation.

 NIST administers the U.S. Mirror Committee of the International Organization for Standardization Technical Committee on Biotechnology, creating an infrastructure for American influence and participation in global biotechnology standards development, ensuring our place in international markets.

 The Institute for Bioscience and Biotechnology Research (IBBR), a NIST and University of Maryland joint research institute, fosters cross-disciplinary approaches to discovery and translation that expand the bioeconomy in the state of Maryland and across the country.

 The NIST Genome Editing Consortium works with industry leaders to develop measurements and standards to increase confidence in powerful new tools for altering DNA, helping biotech develop new therapies and products.

-The NIST Regenerative Medicine Program advances cell and genome measurements and technology to accelerate therapeutic products from research and development to commercialization.
+The advanced therapies program furthers cell and genome measurements and technology to accelerate therapeutic products from research and development to commercialization.

 The NIST Engineering Biology Initiative is establishing an infrastructure for accurate measurement of biological systems, creating platform technologies and tools to design and test engineered organisms and biological products, and developing models for predicting the function of engineered systems, contributing to U.S. leadership in technologies essential to the bioeconomy.